nhejazi/nhejazi/README.md

-i'm an academic (bio)statistician working at the interface of causal inference, machine learning, semi-parametric statistics, and computational statistics. i'm passionate about building accessible open-source software for model-agnostic and assumption-lean statistical and causal machine learning methods, and i'm excited by the applications of statistics to the biomedical and public health sciences.
+i'm an academic (bio)statistician working at the interface of causal inference, machine learning, semi-parametric statistics, and computational statistics. i'm passionate about building accessible open-source software for model-agnostic and assumption-lean statistical and causal machine learning methods, and i'm most easily excited by problems at the interface of statistics and the biomedical and public health sciences.

 are you looking for open source software for *targeted* causal machine learning? consider checking out the [`tlverse` project](https://github.com/tlverse) and